-The University is carrying out a comprehensive review of health and safety.
-We expect this will lead to changes that will make our staff safer - as well as our students and visitors to the University - and to a new long-term system for health and safety management.
+The University is carrying out a comprehensive review of how we manage health and safety.
+This will lead to changes that will make our staff safer - as well as our students and visitors to the University.
+They include a new long-term system for health and safety management.

-We’re doing this because we want our health and safety performance to reflect the University's position as a world leader in research and teaching and to manage effectively the risks our staff work with on a daily basis.
-We also want you to feel confident about the safety of your working environment.
+We’re doing this because we want you to feel confident about the safety of your working environment.
+It's also important that our health and safety performance reflects the University's position as a world leader in research and teaching, and that we manage effectively the risks our staff work with on a daily basis.

-The University is working with the Health & Safety Executive to make sure the review achieves our aims.
-It has two parts: first, an assessment of our safety culture through a Safety Climate Survey of all staff, which we carried out in early 2020, followed by a series of staff focus groups; and secondly a comprehensive evaluation of governance, leadership and management.
+- An assessment of our safety culture through a Safety Climate Survey of all staff in early 2020, followed by a series of staff focus groups

 FIND OUT MORE - UNIVERSITY ONLY